 Learn to Love Yoga

-To set yourself up to embrace yoga and enjoy the myriad mind-body benefits it offers, try these tips:
+To set yourself up to enjoy the myriad mind-body benefits it offers, try these tips:

 Make Yourself Comfortable